navidrome/website/content/en/docs/Usage/configuration-options.md

 ## Configuration File

 Navidrome tries to load the configuration from a `navidrome.toml` file in the current working directory, if it exists.
 You can create this file and put any of the [configuration options below](#available-options) in it.
-Example of a configuration file for Windows (should be similar for other systems, just use forward slashes for paths):
+Example of a configuration file (select your OS):

 {{< tabpane >}}
 {{< tab header="**Example**:" disabled=true />}}